 Copper, denoted by the symbol Cu, occupies a prominent place in the periodic table.
 Its atomic number is 29, meaning a neutral copper atom has 29 protons and 29 electrons.
 The electronic configuration of copper is [Ar] 3d¹⁰ 4s¹, an exception to the Aufbau principle which predicts [Ar] 3d⁹ 4s².
 This exception is due to the increased stability of a completely filled d subshell.

 So, the Lewis dot diagram of copper shows the element symbol 'Cu' surrounded by a single dot.
 This single dot represents the one valence electron in the 4s orbital that is most readily available for bonding.
-While it's important to remember the complete electronic configuration and the potential for variable valency, the Lewis dot diagram provides a concise representation of copper's typical bonding behavior.
+While make sure to remember the complete electronic configuration and the potential for variable valency, the Lewis dot diagram provides a concise representation of copper's typical bonding behavior.
 This simple diagram can then be used to predict how copper will interact with other elements to form compounds.

 It’s also worth mentioning that the filled d orbitals in copper contribute to its characteristic properties.
 The electronic configuration allows for easy movement of electrons, which is why copper is such an excellent conductor of electricity.
-The filled d orbitals also contribute to the metallic bonding, resulting in the ductile and malleable nature of copper.
+Practically speaking, the filled d orbitals also contribute to the metallic bonding, resulting in the ductile and malleable nature of copper.
 These properties, although not explicitly represented in the Lewis dot diagram of copper, are intrinsically linked to its electronic structure, and thus indirectly related to the diagram's depiction of the valence electrons.

 Trends and Latest Developments: Copper in Modern Chemistry